The top ways to accept online payments without a website

 The advantages of pay-by-link

-Pay-by-link invoices are sent from the main business domain, and although the payment pages connected to pay-by-link don't live on a company's website, they can be customised to match the corporate design and colours, providing greater levels of trust, improving conversion and allowing companies to save time compared to manual email invoicing and providing a better way of keeping track of financial flow.
+Pay-by-link invoices are sent from the main business domain.
+Although the payment pages connected to pay-by-link don't live on a company's website, they can be customised to match the corporate design and colours.
+This provides greater levels of trust, improves conversion, allows companies to save time compared to manual email invoicing, and provides a better way of keeping track of financial flow.

 Mobile apps (mSDK)

-A Mobile Software Development Kit, or mSKD for short, is a way of integrating a payment form into your company's mobile app, offering another method to accept payments that doesn't rely on a website-based online payment gateway.
+A Mobile Software Development Kit, or mSKD for short, is a way of integrating a payment form into your company's mobile app.
+It offers another method of accepting payments that doesn't rely on a website-based online payment gateway.

 The advantages of mobile app payments